 But where do you find the information that you need for writing the Industry Overview section of your business plan?

 When you're writing a business plan and looking for information on Canadian industries, Industry Canada is your logical first stop.
 Their Find Statistics by Industry page lets you see key economic indicators for different sectors of the Canadian economy, access industry profiles and analysis and research small business in Canada generally.

 Another primary source for industry and economic information that you can easily access online when you're writing a business plan is Statistics Canada.
 From this homepage you can find a wealth of free statistical information; use this page, to search for Statistics Canada publications back to 1980.

-There are also provincial websites of statistics where you'll be able to find more economic, social, and demographic statistics relating to your industry and the business environment.
-Here, courtesy of Statistics Canada is a list of Provincial and territorial statistics sites.
+There are also provincial statistics websites where you'll be able to find more economic, social, and demographic statistics relating to your industry and the business environment.

 The Canada Business Service Centres located in each province also offer excellent collections of resources online, and telephone and email information services.
 You'll find a list of links to the Canada Business Service Centre in each province in my Provincial Programs and Services Resources.